 - 2. Place the unit on firm ground that is relatively flat, then block the wheels to keep it from moving (A).
 This will make it easier to level the unit. - 3.
-Pull the locking pin on the tongue jack and rotate it 90° until the spring loaded pin snaps back in to place (B).
+Pull the locking pin on the tongue jack and rotate the jack 90°.
+Replace the locking pin (B).
 Turn the jack handle clockwise to raise the trailer tongue off of the towing vehicle. - 4.
-Connect a good earthen ground to the grounding stud on the frame of the trailer near the trailer tongue (C).
+A grounding stud is located on the frame of the trailer at the base of the mast post (C).
+For grounding requirements, follow any local, state, or National Electrical Code (NEC) guidelines. - 5.
+Pull the locking pin (D) on the outrigger (E) and pull each outrigger out until the spring loaded locking pin snaps back into place.
+Pull the locking pin on the outrigger jack and rotate each jack 90° so the jack pad is facing down.
+Replace the locking pin.